Dikshathakurr/HealthWellnessToken/README.md

  5) To burn tokens for services, make the redeemTokens function available.
  6) To obtain user activities, create a getUserActivities function.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile Healthwellness.sol" button.Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Once the contract is deployed, you can interact with it.

+# Testing
+Compile the code to ensure it works correctly and simulate transactions to verify functionality.

 # Author
 Diksha Thakur